Amenability and Acyclicity in Bounded Cohomology Theory: Preliminaries

 \begin{defi}[Bounded cohomology of groups] Let $\Gamma$ and $V$ be as above.
 We define the \emph{bounded cohomology of $\Gamma$ with coefficients in $V$}, denoted by $H_b^\bullet(\Gamma; V)$, to be the cohomology of the cochain complex of bounded $\Gamma$-invariant cochains $(C_b^\bullet(\Gamma; V)^\Gamma, \delta^{\bullet})$. \end{defi}

-\begin{rem}[Dual (normed) modules] Even though bounded cohomology with twisted coefficients is defined for \emph{arbitrary} $\R[\Gamma]$-modules $V$, it is common in the literature to restrict to \emph{dual} $\R[\Gamma]$-modules.
-We recall that a normed $\mathbb{R}[\Gamma]$-module $V$ is a \emph{dual} $\mathbb{R}[\Gamma]$-module if there exists a normed $\mathbb{R}[\Gamma]$-module $W$ such that $V$ is isomorphic to the topological dual of $W$ (as $\mathbb{R}[\Gamma]$-modules).
-Note that a dual normed $\R[\Gamma]$-module is always a \emph{Banach} $\Gamma$-module.
-The restriction to dual modules is a standard convention in the literature because it provides a convenient setting for many of the methods and techniques used in the theory (for example, in connection with actions by amenable groups \cite{Frigerio:book, Ivanov17, monod}).
-However, it would be useful to understand more precisely the significance of the restriction to dual normed $\R[\Gamma]$-modules.
-For example, we do not know if the bounded cohomology of an amenable group $\Gamma$ vanishes for all normed \emph{trivial} $\R[\Gamma]$-modules. \end{rem}
+\begin{rem}[Dual normed modules] Even though bounded cohomology with twisted coefficients is defined for \emph{arbitrary} normed $\R[\Gamma]$-modules $V$, it is common in the literature to restrict to Banach $\Gamma$-modules or further to \emph{dual} normed $\R[\Gamma]$-modules.
+We recall that a normed $\mathbb{R}[\Gamma]$-module $V$ is a \emph{dual} normed $\mathbb{R}[\Gamma]$-module if there exists a normed $\mathbb{R}[\Gamma]$-module $W$ such that $V$ is isomorphic to the topological dual of $W$ (as $\mathbb{R}[\Gamma]$-modules).
+Note that a dual normed $\R[\Gamma]$-module is always a Banach $\Gamma$-module.

+The restriction to dual normed modules is standard in the literature because it provides a convenient setting for many of the methods and techniques used in the theory in connection with actions by amenable groups \cite{Frigerio:book, Ivanov17, monod}.
+However, it would be useful to understand more precisely the importance of the restriction to dual normed $\R[\Gamma]$-modules.
+For example, we do not know if the bounded cohomology of an amenable group $\Gamma$ vanishes for general normed \emph{trivial} $\R[\Gamma]$-modules. \end{rem}